Udayan Apte, PhD, DABT

 Dr. Masonbrink is a Pediatric Hospitalist at Children’s Mercy Kansas City and an Associate Professor of Pediatrics at the University of Missouri-Kansas City (UMKC).
 Her research focus is to improve access to health services for high-risk adolescents, especially regarding substance use among hospitalized adolescents.

 Lisa Mische-Lawson, PhD, CTRS

-Dr. Mische-Lawson is an Associate Professor of Occupational Therapy Education at the University of Kansas Medical Center and the director of KU Sensory Enhanced Aquatics, a swimming and water safety program for children with autism spectrum disorder.
+Dr. Mische-Lawson is a Professor of Occupational Therapy Education at the University of Kansas Medical Center and the director of KU Sensory Enhanced Aquatics, a swimming and water safety program for children with autism spectrum disorder.
 She is a Certified Therapeutic Recreation Specialist and her research focuses on promoting health of vulnerable populations through leisure and physical activity.
 Dr. Mische Lawson is a President’s Council on Fitness, Sports & Nutrition I Can Do It, You Can Do It Advocate, bringing national resources for promoting healthy eating and physical activity to Kansans with disabilities.

 E. Matthew Morris, PhD

 Dr. Morris of KU Medical Center investigates the role of liver energy metabolism in the development of obesity, type 2 diabetes, and cardiovascular disease.
 His work centers around how the function or dysfunction of the primary energy producing cellular bodies, mitochondria, can impact liver function and ultimately systemic health.
 The current focus is how liver mitochondrial function can, through neural pathways to the brain, influence high fat diet-induced weight gain via changes in food intake and storage of dietary fat.
 Ultimately, the goal of his research is to describe mechanisms and therapeutic options to reduce or prevent metabolic disease in adult and adolescent populations.